 5. Include them in celebrations

 Remember to include remote workers when it comes to celebrations.
-Whether it’s an employee milestone or the signing of a new client, keep remote workers in the loop.
+Whether it’s an employee milestone or the signing of a new client, keep remote employees in the loop.
 Although they may not be able to attend the celebratory event, Skype or FaceTime them and send them a special note or lunch treat as well.

 6. Recognize contributions

 Recognize your remote employees’ contributions.
-While you may give someone kudos in the break room in front of peers, you will need to intentionally find an opportunity to recognize a remote employee in front of their peers.
+While you may give someone kudos in the break room in front of peers, you will need to intentionally find an opportunity to recognize a remote worker in front of their peers.
 Show them you care and make recognition an ongoing activity with an online recognition program that keeps everyone up to date on the entire team’s accomplishments.

 If you want a culture where employees talk with each other, build ideas off of each other and are efficient at making decisions, you must establish trust, and feeling included is essential to that.
 By making a consistent effort to intentionally include all of your employees and ensure they feel included, you can create a collaborative environment that ultimately benefits all members of your team.